keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 make test
 ```

-Let's go ahead and look at the Controller Test file and analyze a few key additions that will help us implement our test stubs:
+Let's go ahead and look at the Controller Test file and examine it in further details.

 - **(a)**: Added variables and helper functions that we'd like to make available to our controller tests.
   - Variables: